Working remotely is the new norm. But if you’ve taken on a new role as a remote manager, you might have to brace yourself for a tricky transition.

 All managers and employees benefit when the right internal communications system is in place.

 Project management software allows managers to keep track of tasks from a high level and down into the details.
 Long-term projects and task assignment is easier with these tools.

 With project management software, you can also assign tasks with deadlines, monitor productivity, and manage workloads.

 This software helps managers keep track of multiple tasks all in one place and eliminates the need to remind their direct reports about deadlines and upcoming projects constantly.

 You got this

 No one said managing a remote team is easy, but with these 15 tips, you’ll be on the path to success in the age of digital transformation.
-Keep communicating, put your people first, and use the right tools to help you.
+Stick to reliable business communications, put your people first, and use the right tools to help you.